How to start a Gator Club®

 • A distance of 50 miles between out-of-state Gator Clubs®

-Steps to Starting a Club:
+• Steps to Starting a Club:

 Reminder:

-• No local dues are collected.
+• No separate Gator Club® dues are permitted.

 • Membership is open to anyone, including non-alumni.